-Protip – Measurements can be a bit deceiving while following online recipes, as a cup size in America is slightly different than that in United Kingdom.
+Protip – Measurements can be a bit deceiving while following online recipes, as a cup size in America is slightly different than that in the United Kingdom.
 So check the origin of the recipe before making your measurements.

 Tip 2 – Room Temperature Butter & Eggs provide big result

-One of the trade secret of the baking industry is to use eggs kept at room temperature, before adding them to the batter.
+One of the trade secrets of the baking industry is to use eggs kept at room temperature, before adding them to the batter.
 Most home cooks believe that since eventually everything is heated once it goes to an oven, an egg taken out from a refrigerator will do the same job as a room temperature egg.

 When you store an egg in colder conditions the composition of molecules change and this alters the taste.
-Although, the difference is small, it will be significant when you actually do it.
+Although the difference is small, it will be significant when you actually do it.

 Tip 3 – Mix it thoroughly